Viktor1722/Docusaurus-Portfolio/docs/Research Report/2nd Research Phase/AB Testing.md

 Testing ElevenLabs left me quite impressed with the voice quality, it was so clear and lifelike, almost like listening to an actual person.
 Each voice offered unique settings that, when altered, significantly changed how the text was pronounced, showcasing the model's versatility.
 Impressively, ElevenLabs excelled in pronouncing complex languages like Italian and my native Bulgarian, outperforming Play.ht in this aspect.
 Additionally, I experimented with voice cloning, specifically cloning Ice Cube's voice, and the results were surprisingly better than I had anticipated.

 ### Cost-Effectiveness
-<p>Play.ht: More budget-friendly, especially for large volume usage.
-Its unlimited plan is advantageous for extensive projects.</p>
+**Play.ht:** More budget-friendly, especially for large volume usage.
+Its unlimited plan is advantageous for extensive projects.
-ElevenLabs: While offering high-quality outputs, it may be more expensive, particularly for large-scale use.
+**ElevenLabs:** While offering high-quality outputs, it may be more expensive, particularly for large-scale use.

 ### Developer Experience and API Documentation
-Play.ht: Provides comprehensive API documentation, making it easier for developers to integrate the service into applications.
+**Play.ht:** Provides comprehensive API documentation, making it easier for developers to integrate the service into applications.
 The API is well-documented, with clear instructions and support.

-ElevenLabs: Also offers an API, but the documentation and developer support might not be as extensive as Play.ht.
+**ElevenLabs:** Also offers an API, but the documentation and developer support might not be as extensive as Play.ht.
 Suitable for projects where intricate voice quality is paramount, and the developer has experience in integrating similar APIs.
 ## Conclusion